Bangkok shirt shopping can be an exercise in futility if you don't know where to start.

 This is the place to go if you want underwear, shirts, t-shirts, trousers or ladies wear and there are lots of fashion items on sale also.

-Leave Ratchaprarop ARL station and turn left across the railway crossing.
+Leave Ratchaprarop ARL station and turn right across the railway crossing.

 Walk towards the buildings with the golden domes on top.